Tourism in South Korea: Destinations in Korea

-Departure

-Tourist attractions

 South Korea's historical tourist attractions include the ancient capitals of Seoul, Gyeongju and Buyeo.

 Some natural landmarks include the peaks of the Baekdudaegan, particularly Seorak-san and Jiri-san, the caves of Danyang and Hwanseongul, and beaches such as Haeundae and Mallipo.

 Apart from Jeju island, there are many smaller islands.
 Excursion ferries are quite common along the south and west coasts and also to Ulleung-do Island, off the east coast.
 Limited tourism mainly by South Koreans to the Liancourt Rocks (Dokdo) has grown in recent years as a result of the political status of the rocks.

 Many local districts hold annual festivals, such as the Boryeong Mud Festival and the Cheongdo Bullfighting Festival.

 Major tourist destinations

 Seoul

-The population of Seoul is 9,981,673 and it's the largest city in South Korea.
-As many people gather, there are many cultural spaces such as festivals, performances, shopping places, and tourist attractions in Seoul.

-To foreigners, Seoul is an attractive place because traditional Korean culture and modern culture co-exists.

 In addition, people in South Korea come to Seoul to enjoy various cultural activities.
 Due to the metropolitan area centralization of the cultural infrastructure, there is a cultural gap between Seoul and other regions.
 According to the Ministry of Culture, Sports and Tourism, 36.4 percent of the total cultural infrastructure such as public library, museum, and art galleries are concentrated in Seoul.
 Therefore, many people in South Korea travel to Seoul.